 - Moisturising your feet!
 Dry skin is more prone to chaffing

 - Using blister pads/bandaids on the edges of your toes and heels

 2) Try the socks + hairdryer trick

-A popular and handy trick to speed up the process is to wear the shoes with socks (very thick socks if the shoes are a bit tight) and run a warm hairdryer over them for a few short sessions.
-Ensure the hairdryer is just warm and not hot, as close-up extreme heat can damage the leather.
+A popular and handy trick to speed up the process is to wear the shoes with socks (very thick socks if the shoes are a bit tight) and run a warm hairdryer over them for a few short sessions to soften the leather, focusing on the tight spots if you need the stretch the leather out a little.